RajidiSahithi/Session_10/README.md

 Syntax:
   A.RandomCrop(height=32, width=32, always_apply = False,p=1.0),

 RandomCrop is an image augmentation technique that crops a random part of the input and rescales it to some size without loss of bounding boxes.
 The height and width parameters specify the size of the crop.
-In this case iamge is cropped to size 32 X 32
+In this case, image is cropped to size 32 X 32
 </pre>
 ### CenterCrop
 <pre>